mighty-gerbils/gerbil-crypto/README.md

 Finally, you need to install the following libraries:
 - `libsecp256k1`: On Debian/Ubuntu, install with `apt install libsecp256k1-dev`
 - `libsodium`: On Debian/Ubuntu, install with `apt install libsodium-dev`
+- `libblst`: You might have to install with `git clone https://github.com/supranational/blst.git`

 The nix recipe for `gerbil-crypto` installs these dependencies automatically.
 YMMV on other Linux distributions.

-Also, you need to install the `blst` library.
+If you need to install the `blst` library from git, you might proceed as follows:
 ```
 # Clone the repository
 git clone https://github.com/supranational/blst.git

 # Build the library